 “I would encourage people to invest it … I don’t think a lot of people do,” Grimes says.

-It’s important the HSA account holder only use the funds for qualified medical expenses.
+It’s important that the HSA account holder only use the funds for qualified medical expenses.
 The list of qualified expenses is updated each year by the IRS.
 If an account holder uses HSA funds for a non-approved expense, the IRS will penalize the account holder 20% of the amount and add the amount to the account holder’s annual taxable income.
 If the account holder is over 65 and uses the money for a non-qualified expense, the 20% penalty is waived, but the funds are still considered taxable income.

 There are several instances where you can use HSA funds on your claimed dependents.
 Look into the filing status of the family member you care for to see if your HSA can pay for their medical needs, especially if they don’t have an HSA account of their own.
 If they can qualify as your dependent, you can use your HSA to pay for some of their care costs.